 I’ll soon update that guide and added corded options – please stand by for that!

-With an old school upright vacuum it is almost impossible to clean this area because of the sheer size and weight but fear not, with the help of innovative product designers cleaning this tough to clean area is easier.
+With an old school upright, it’s almost impossible to clean stairs because of its sheer size and weight.
+But fear not, with the help of innovative brands, cleaning this area is easier.

 My pick was the Dyson DC59 (this is the same as the V6 MotorHead) primarily because of its versatility.

-Run time is around 20 minutes and charge time around 3 hours but run time should not be an issue cleaning stairs unless you’re using the Max feature that boosts power up to 100 air watts.
+Run time is around 20 minutes and charge time around 3 hours.
+But run time should not be an issue cleaning stairs unless you’re using the Max feature that boosts power up to 100 air watts.

 It’s lift away feature allows you to separate the body from the main motorized brush and handle that basically transforms this full sized upright into a canister vacuum.

-Stick vacuums are in basketball terms a tweener – not enough power to deep clean but it is light enough for quick clean up type chores.
+Stick vacuums are in basketball terms a tweener – not enough power to deep clean.
+But it is light enough for quick clean up type chores.

 You cannot go wrong with either of the two products.